ddlee-cn/things-explained/_posts/2018-06-26-Test-ifttt.md

 - test
 ---

-This is a Test message for ifttt and Telegram Channel.
+This is a Test message for @things_publish_bot and Telegram Channel.

 ## headline